axil/numpy-data-types/content/numpy_data_types.rst

 But Decimal type is not a silver bullet: it also has rounding errors.
 The only problem it solves is the exact representation of decimal fractions that humans are so used to.
 Plus it doesn’t support anything more complicated than arithmetic operations and a square root and runs slower than floats.

-For pure mathematic calculations fractions.Fraction can be used:
+For pure mathematical calculations fractions.Fraction can be used:

 .. code:: python